GustavoGil13/classifiers-red-wine-quality/README.md

 # Using various classifiers on the red wine dataset

-On this notebook we attempt to test different classifiers on the popular [red wine dataset](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009?datasetId=4458&sortBy=voteCount).
+On this notebook we attempted to test different classifiers on the popular [red wine dataset](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009?datasetId=4458&sortBy=voteCount).

-The classifiers we are going to use are:
+The classifiers we used were:
 1. Logistic Regression (LR)
 2. Decision Tree Classifier (DTC)
 3. Random Forest Classifier (RFC)